-- Continue conduit and foundation installations for signal and Wayside Power Cabinet units in Segment 2. - Continue conduit and foundation installation for grade crossings houses in Segment 4. - Attend factory acceptance testing of signal house for Segment 4. - Continue coordination with UPRR on grade crossing design. - Continue coordination with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.
+- Continue potholing and clearing of obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4. - Continue construction at TPS-1 and TPS-2.
+Install main transformers at TPS-1. - Continue conduit and foundation installations for signal and Wayside Power Cabinet units in Segment 2. - Continue conduit and foundation installation for grade crossings houses in Segment 4. - Continue installation of impedance bonds. - Continue coordination with UPRR on grade crossing design.
+Follow up on information provided to UPRR for review. - Continue coordination with stakeholders on the Consistent Warning Time solution and advance location specific design. - Continue review of BBII work plans for upcoming construction activities. - Continue to progress design for PG&E interconnection towards 65%. - Continue coordination with PG&E on final design for PG&E infrastructure. - Continue design reviews and coordination with local jurisdictions. - Continue tree pruning and removals.